accelazh/accelazh.github.io/_posts/2014-11-13-Python-PDB-Memo.md

 * `continue`: continue running.
 * Use `time.sleep(N)` to switch processes in PDB.
 Refer to [here](http://stackoverflow.com/questions/12219231/how-to-switch-between-processes-in-pdb)

+Currently, using PDB to debug multi-process program is pain point.

 Other References

 * [How to execute multi-line statements within PDB?](http://stackoverflow.com/questions/5967241/how-to-execute-multi-line-statements-within-pythons-own-debugger-pdb)